pbrisbin/dbmigrations/README.md

 DBM_MIGRATION_STORE

-  The path to the filesystem directory where your migrations will be kept. moo will create new migrations in this directory and use the migrations in this directory when updating the database schema.
-Initially, you'll probably set this to an extant (but empty) directory. moo will not create it for you.
+  The path to the filesystem directory where your migrations will be kept.
+DBM will create new migrations in this directory and use the migrations in this directory when updating the database schema.
+Initially, you'll probably set this to an extant (but empty) directory.
+DBM will not create it for you.

 DBM_LINEAR_MIGRATIONS